 I have small kids at home, and my son was in kindergarten when the pandemic hit.
 He attended school virtually for the last couple of months of his kindergarten year.
 He has all the support in the world compared to kids living in shelters.
 And yet, I saw how difficult the pandemic was for small children.
 So when I pictured a kid in a shelter who needed to go to school virtually, and tech issues prevented that from even happening, it seemed profoundly wrong.
 I wanted to do something about it.

-CA: 2020 brought the question of police conduct and brutality into sharp focus and with more public scrutiny and outrage than ever before.
-How did Milbank engage with this issue at the time and use its legal expertise to help?
+CA: The question of police conduct and brutality has come into sharp focus and with more public scrutiny and outrage than ever before.
+How does Milbank engage with this issue and use its legal expertise to help?

 Atara Miller: Well, first off, Milbank’s commitment to racial and social justice long predates this past summer.
 When I was a junior associate, we worked on a case addressing the abuse of women in prisons, which, as we all know, disproportionately impacts Black women.
 We made some good precedent in our case, which was among the first to find New York liable on summary judgment based on the number of unsubstantiated allegations made against a prison corrections officer.